hdl-registers/hdl-registers/doc/sphinx/rst/about/new_data_file_format.rst

 Background
 ----------

-Before version 6.0.0 and since 2017, data was formatted like this:
+Before version 6.0.0 and since 2017, data was formatted e.g. like this:

   **register**.register_name.\ **mode**